 The only rules are the ones written above five rules in total.
 If you have questions, look above.
 If your question isn’t being addressed there, then you should not worry about it.

-For the sake of a more general answer, if you really have to insist, the main precept of Islam that this dress code is supposed to invoke is “modesty”.
+For the sake of a more general answer, if you really have to insist, the primary precept of Islam that this dress code is supposed to invoke is “modesty”.
 Whether man or woman, look technically modest about your body, and you’ll have no problems.
 You might want to look more modest if you go to famously religious cities to avoid some curious glances.
 And should any authorities approach you and tell you you’ve missed some small details, smile, nod, and gracefully do what you’re told.

 So you might understand from the above that there is also a lot of space for you to fashion yourself up in many different ways.

-When you come to Tehran, you’ll see that women that live in the historic center of the city dress the more conservative chador.
-In north and south of Tehran people wear completely different cloths, that should not makes you fearful.
+When you come to Tehran, you’ll see that women that live in the historic center of the city dress in the more conservative chador.
+In the north and south of Tehran people wear completely different clothes, that should not make you fearful.

 The scarf can have any color or pattern that you might wish.
 During the summer try to use super light material and light-colored scarfs.
 And during colder seasons you will appreciate a warmer material that would keep your head and neck warm.
 You are not required to cover all your hair, if bangs or other parts are showing don’t worry.

 The body must be covered with loose clothing at least to the knee or mid-thigh length.
 You can wear baggy shirts on warm days and coats during the winter.
 You can also buy manteaux from the stores and malls in Iran at an affordable price.

 Jeans are absolutely fine and are very usual among Iranian ladies.

-For the footwear there are no limitations.
-Sandals or open toed shoes are no problem.
+For footwear, there are no limitations.
+Sandals or open-toed shoes are no problem.